Excel-DNA/IntelliSense/README.md

 Excel-DNA IntelliSense
 ======================
-Excel-DNA - see http://excel-dna.net and http://exceldna.codeplex.com - is an independent project to integrate .NET with Excel.
+Excel-DNA - see http://excel-dna.net - is an independent project to integrate .NET with Excel.
 With Excel-DNA you can make native (.xll) add-ins for Excel using C#, Visual Basic.NET or F#, providing high-performance user-defined functions (UDFs), custom ribbon interfaces and more.

 This project adds in-sheet IntelliSense for Excel UDFs as part of an Excel-DNA add-in.